 Explore and experiment with photographic practices by studying our full-time Photography degree at Cambridge School of Art, ARU.
-Choose to study abroad for one semester, take part in photography field trips, and get support to find work placements.
-Be inspired by the study of photographic theory to develop your own unique visual language and become a confident, versatile photographer able to promote your work using professional techniques.
+Choose to take part in photography field trips, and get support to find work placements.
+Learn to create images that tell compelling stories with real impact whether your dream is to be a fashion or fine art photographer or photojournalist.

 On our BA (Hons) Photography degree, you’ll explore many areas of photographic practice including digital / analogue image-making, experimental crossovers, multimedia, self-publishing and exhibition.